lizhanmit/learning-notes/etl-note/etl-note.md

 - Run a SQL script that drops and re-creates the database.
 - Restore a SQL backup of the database.

+---

+### Data Flows

+Data access modes:

+- Table or view
+- Table name or view name variable
+- SQL command (recommend)
+- SQL command from a variable (recommend)

+---

+#### Data Flow Paths

+**Note:** Be sure to connect the data flow path before editing the destination.

+---

+#### Data Destinations

+- OLE DB destination: most commonly used.

+- ADO.NET destination: better performance than OLE DB destinations.

+- SQL Server destination: best performance for Microsoft SQL Server database.
+When using this option, be sure to transform all of the data types appropriately, to avoid incurring data type conversion errors.

+---

  ## SQL Knowledge Refresher